ibm-cloud-docs/vmwaresolutions/archiref/v2t-patterns/v2t-migration-optional-services.md

 ## Veeam
 {: #v2t-optionalservices-veeam}

 It is possible to decouple your Veeam® instance from your vCenter Server with NSX-V instance for reuse with your vCenter Server with NSX-T instance.
+Configuration changes are required to the existing Veeam instance:
-Configure Veeam to point to the vCenter Server associated with the NSX-T environment.
+* Update instance point to the vCenter Server associated with the NSX-T environment
+* Update the DNS setting on the Veeam Server, point to the AD/DNS servers.
+* Update the default gateway on the Veeam Server, to the HA VIP IP address of the NSX-T Edge, as access public access is required for license activation.
+* Update or create a record for the Veeam Server on the AD/DNS Servers that is associated with the new instance.
+* Update or create an ID or user on the AD/DNS Servers, which will be used by Veeam to access the vCenter Server instance.

 You must open a ticket to ask IBM Support to decouple the Veeam server, management subnet, and any associated iSCSI storage from the vCenter Server with NSX-V instance so that these components are not deleted when the NSX-V instance is cancelled.
 {: important}